 Recipients are expected to be responsive to ongoing contact from AppalTRUST to assess progress and outcomes from the award.
 Awardees are also required to present their findings at an AppalTRUST sponsored event upon request.

-All publications, presentations, and other creative activities resulting from this award must include the following acknowledgment: “Research reported in this publication was supported by grant number U54DA05825601 from the NIH and FDA Center for Tobacco Products (CTP).
+All publications, presentations, posters and other creative activities resulting from this award must include the following acknowledgment: “Research reported in this publication was supported by grant number U54DA05825601 from the NIH and FDA Center for Tobacco Products (CTP).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH or the Food and Drug Administration.”

 Review Criteria